 Do you have enough room for that plant/tree/vine?

-Are there more uses than just food for that plant than you thought such as for healing, or to make baskets, or as a companion plant, or a trap plant, or to attract honey bees to polinate your fruit trees?
+Are there more uses than just food for that plant than you thought such as for healing, or to make baskets, or as a companion plant, or a trap plant, or to attract honey bees to pollinate your fruit trees?
 If so, then you may want to try to fit it in even if it does take up extra room or has special needs, it just might be worth a little extra effort.

 It is possible to push the envelope a little with what you can grow if you are careful.
 Even within your own yard, sometimes you can have micro climates that allow you to grow something that you shouldn't be able to in your area.
-We can use the shelter of our house/shed/garage/taller plants/trees/... to give protection to more delicate plants and this might let us grow them even when the zone limit is borderline for us.
+We can use the shelter of our house/shed/garage/taller plants/trees to give protection to more delicate plants and this might let us grow them even when the zone limit is borderline for us.

-There are many tricks to help us, BUT learn the proper methods first because even then - success is not assured.
+There are many tricks to help us, but learn the proper methods first because even then, success is not assured.

-I do not want anyone to try to push the limits right off the bat and then give up - thinking that they cannot do well at organic gardening.
+I do not want anyone to try to push the limits right off the bat and then give up thinking that they cannot do well at organic gardening.

 After you have figured out the basics, go for it and have fun experimenting!

 I make a soap with my old purple lilacs and one with my white lilacs too.
-The scent is almost the same, but my loyal customers know which one is their favorite and say they can tell the difference just by the smell - so - I keep making both.
+The scent is almost the same, but loyal customers know which one is their favorite and say they can tell the difference just by the smell, so I keep making both.

 The colors of the two are a little different too with the purple lilac soap having a slight tinge of color to it.

 Most folks just use a fake lilac fragrance oil to scent a soap and other products, but I will not.
 Instead, I make a softly scented lilac soap that is real.

 I use the lilac blossoms in soaps and I get a hint of lilac scent in the soap - not very strong, but you can tell it is lilac.

-Of course, I have to rebatch the soap with "blossom water" in it so I don't "kill" the scent in the saponification process.
+Of course, I have to rebatch the soap with blossom water in it so I don't kill the scent in the saponification process.

-If you softly steam a few handfuls of cleaned and destemmed blossoms in a little water and then strain - you have nicely scented 1/2 to 3/4 cup of scented floral water to use in your soap via rebatch.
+If you softly steam a few handfuls of cleaned and de-stemmed blossoms in a little water and then strain - you have nicely scented 1/2 to 3/4 cup of scented floral water to use in your soap via rebatch.

 I also grind up some of my lilac blossoms and add them into the soap for a little more scent and for some texture as well.

-Rebatching is So much extra work, but it is the ONLY way to get a lilac soap that doesn't use the fake fragrance oils.
+Rebatching is so much extra work, but it is the only way to get a lilac soap that doesn't use the fake fragrance oils.

-I'm the CRAZY one who spends HOURS harvesting each kind of blossom (seriously - I spend at least 8-10 hours JUST on the lilac blossoms for the gathering and destemming alone) and I also do the same with herbs - although they do not usually need to be as babied as the lilac and other blossoms need to be.
+I'm the crazy one who spends hours harvesting each kind of blossom (seriously, I spend at least 8-10 hours just on the lilac blossoms for the gathering and de-stemming alone) and I also do the same with herbs, although they do not usually need to be as babied as the lilac and other blossoms need to be.

-I use these blossoms as I stated above in a soap rebatch OR I infuse them into oils and use this scented oil for my perfumed creams or balms.
+I use these blossoms as I stated above in a soap rebatch or infuse them into oils and use this scented oil for perfumed creams or balms.
 If I keep recharging the oil with lilac blossoms, I will eventually get a nicely scented oil to use alone or in a blend.